-If a new course will be required in a major or submajor or included as an option within a category of required courses, a program change proposal must be submitted in CourseLeaf in order to implement inclusion of the course; if the course will simply be a general elective in the program, no further action is necessary. - G. Program changes, course changes, and some "other" actions are to be reviewed by the sponsoring department before submitting the proposal to the CCC.
+If a new course will be required in a major or submajor, or included as an option within a category of required courses, a program change proposal must be submitted in CourseLeaf in order to implement inclusion of the course; if the course will simply be a general elective in the program, no further action is necessary. - G. Program changes, course changes, and some "other" actions are to be reviewed by the sponsoring department before submitting the proposal to the CCC.
 Any other program affected by a proposal must be offered a consultation before the proposal is submitted to the CCC.
 Evidence that the consultation occurred, was declined, or that there was no response during the allotted time period must be included/attached to the course proposal in CourseLeaf.
-(See Consultation Procedure on page 13.) - H. Approval for, and changes in, dual-listed courses (those offered for both graduate and undergraduate level credit) must be obtained at both the undergraduate and the graduate level.
-In dual-listed courses there should be a clear distinction between undergraduate and graduate course prerequisites and restrictions, as well as an inclusion of the unique expectations regarding content, intensity, and self-direction (See Graduate Level Requirements in Dual-Listed Courses on page 14.)
+(See Consultation Procedure on page 11.) - H. In dual-listed courses there should be a clear distinction between undergraduate and graduate course prerequisites and restrictions, as well as an inclusion of the unique expectations regarding content, intensity, and self-direction (See Graduate Level Requirements in Dual-Listed Courses on page 13.)
 To add a graduate component (dual-listing) to an existing undergraduate course, a new course proposal must be submitted for the graduate course only, following the procedures for graduate courses.
 To delete the graduate component of a dual-listed course, a proposal to deactivate the graduate course must be submitted, following the procedures for graduate courses.
 (See Graduate Curriculum Handbook.) - I. All proposals relating to non-departmentally based university-wide courses (INTRAUNV prefixes except General Education CORE courses and those offered through specific departments) are to be sent directly to the UCC.
-Before consideration by the UCC, the Provost's Office notifies all college deans of the proposals; the deans have five class days to request consultation (See Consultation Procedure on page 13.)
+Before consideration by the UCC, the Provost's Office notifies all college deans of the proposals; the deans have five class days to request consultation (See Consultation Procedure on page 11.)
 Consultation must be completed prior to consideration by the UCC.
 If concerns are not resolved, a written statement of concerns will be presented to the UCC for consideration, together with the proposal.
 All proposals relating to non-departmentally based college-wide courses (ACINDP, BEINDP, EDUINDP, and LSINDP) are to be sent by the proposer(s) directly to the appropriate CCC, and then to the dean and the UCC for approval. - J. Courses, other than those numbered in the 290s and 490s, that have not been offered for the four calendar years immediately preceding the issuance of a new catalog will be dropped from the list of approved courses.
 Exceptions to this policy must be approved by the Provost's Office.
-Exception requests are submitted through the

-Course Form by indicating "Currency of Catalog" in the summary of changes.
+Exception requests are submitted through the Course Form by indicating "Currency of Catalog" in the summary of changes.
 Specific information is sent out during each Currency of Catalog exercise prior to the publication of each new catalog by the Registrar's Office.